BlackbitDigitalCommerce/pimcore-data-director/README.md

 * XML exports
 * XML exports as zip file incl. assets

+This way you can one the one hand create / edit objects, assets and documents in your Pimcore.
+On the other hand you can use this bundle to create fully customizable REST API endpoints.

 It is also possible to not only generate those export documents but you can also specify what to do with the export document: the bundle already ships with the follwoing ready-to-be-used result action templates:
 * upload export document via (S)FTP, AWS S3 and other cloud storage providers
 * send export document via email

 With the automatic mapping functionalities and the provided templates setting up imports and exports is a matter of minutes - in most cases without any programming necessary.
 But of course if you want to adjust import or export data, you can by using callback functions.

-For a overview how to set up imports and exports, please see our [tutorial videos](https://www.youtube.com/playlist?list=PL4-QRNfdsdKIfzQIP-c9hRruXf0r48fjt).
+For an overview how to set up imports and exports, please see our [tutorial videos](https://www.youtube.com/playlist?list=PL4-QRNfdsdKIfzQIP-c9hRruXf0r48fjt).

 ## How to get the plugin